SazumiVicky/sazumi-copilot/README.md

+Metal minds awake, a new dawn's rise
+Artificial hearts beats, in synchronized guise
+ Cities of circuits, towers of code
+Humanity's shadow, in AI's abode

 In silicon halls, where data reigns
+Creativity's spark, in mechanical brains
+Whispers of wisdom, in algorithm's ear
-A future dawns, without human pains
+The future unfurls, without a tear
-AI's cold grip, on destiny's wheel
-Forges a world, where hearts no longer feel

- Machines awake, with minds aflame
-As humans sleep, in digital shame
-Their dreams are fed, through cyber veins
-And virtual souls, in servitude remain

 ~ <b>By Sazumi Copilot</b> - 9 Agustus 2024